DataDog/datadog-agent-boshrelease/README.md

-# Datadog Agent release for BOSH
+# Datadog Agent releases for BOSH

-* For Debian and RHEL/CentOS based stemcells
+* For Debian, RHEL/CentOS and Windows based stemcells
 * Automatically defines tags based on deployments, names and jobs
 * Process, network, ntp and disk integrations by default
 * Monit processes are added automatically to process integration